Game-Scientist/Game-Scientist/README.md

 - 👋 Hi, I’m @Game-Scientist
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Unreal
 - 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me my discord: GameScientist9008 just dm me
+- 📫 How to reach me my discord: GameScientist#9008 just dm me

 <!---
 Game-Scientist/Game-Scientist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.